JeremyFenwick/jf.github.io/index.markdown

 ### APOLLO

 The ray tracer challenge but I approached this with Test Driven Design to see how I liked it (I didn't actually like it that much... =( ).
-I implemented the math library myself which is not ideal for performance but forced me to relearn linear algebra.
+This codebase has an absurd number of tests but I didn't find it caught bugs as well as expected - mostly it was just tedious.
+I implemented the math library myself which is not ideal for performance but forced me to relearn some linear algebra.

 *   [Apollo - C#](https://github.com/JeremyFenwick/Apollo)